 ‘Look,’ I say, ‘I’d like to help but I’m probably the worst person to ask.
 I’ve been writing for so long I just do it.
 It just happens.
 I start and I stop.
 I keep going back to the start.
 I muddle along, often for years, frequently lost.
 It’s all quite embarrassing.’

 Oh, God, I think.
 This is my neighbour and I have just as good as refused her cry for help.
 How many times did Bill help me to hang a gate?
-To haul in firewood?
+To mend my chainsaw?
 To get my lawnmower going?
 All tasks I’m hopeless at.
 And how many countless recipes has Evelyn given us?
 And now the first time she has come over and asked my help in something, what do I do?
 Plead hopelessness in the very thing in which I’m meant to have some competence.
 Pathetic.

 ‘I’m sorry,’ she says again and finishes her tea.
 She consults her watch.
 ‘It’s getting late.’